Mohamed28112003/Slash-Internship/README.md

 # Image Component Analyzer Using MobileNetV2

-This Streamlit application allows users to upload an image and analyze its components using the EfficientNet-B7 model, which is pre-trained on the ImageNet dataset.
+This Simple Streamlit application allows users to upload an image and analyze its components using the EfficientNet-B7 model, which is pre-trained on the ImageNet dataset.

 ## Features
 - Upload an image in `jpg`, `jpeg`, or `png` format.